 A trial balance is usually created by an accountant to determine where your business stands and how well your finances are balanced.
 The data can then be compared to ledgers and journals.
 On the trial balance, imbalances between debits and credits are easy to see.
 However, it is not always error-free.
 Any miscalculated or mistranscribed journal entry in the ledger can result in an incorrect trial balance.
 Instead of waiting until the end of the fiscal year for the trial balance, look for errors early and fix them on the ledger.

-What is the meaning of a cash flow statement?
-A cash flow statement is a financial statement that summarizes all cash inflows a firm gets from ongoing activities as well as external investment sources.
-It also includes all cash outflows for business and investing operations throughout a certain time period.
+What does it mean for a company to have a cash flow statement?
+A cash flow statement is a type of financial statement that describes all cash inflows that an organisation receives, including cash inflows from current activities as well as cash inflows from external investment sources.
+Additionally included are any and all cash outflows produced by company and investment activities over the course of a specific time period.